• Skip to primary navigation

 NEVER Mix ED Drugs With Nitrates

 Do you suffer from any heart problems?
-Take note: if you take nitrates for your heart, you shouldn't take ED medications.
+Take note: if you take nitrates for your heart, you shouldn't take ED medications that rely on increasing nitric oxide.
 Together, they can produce a potentially fatal drop in blood pressure.
 Taking nitrates with avanafil can cause severely low blood pressure and even death.
-Do not use these ED medications if you take nitrates, such a nitroglycerin or a similar medicine, for chest pain.
+Do not use these ED medications if you take nitrates, such as nitroglycerin or a similar medicine, for chest pain.

 Some types of oral antifungal medicines should never be mixed with other ED pills.

-Give your health and medical history to your attending physician.
-Be careful to inform your doctor of all the drugs you are currently taking for your health's sake especially when it is to treat your high blood pressure.
+Give your health and medical history to your attending physician or health care professional.
+Be careful to inform your doctor of all the drugs you are currently taking for your health's sake, especially when it is to treat your high blood pressure.

 Mask_Group_1